tmrttmrt/opentx/radio/src/targets/common/esp32/Readme.md

 The project is still in development.
 The radio firmware has most of the functionality working.
 Implemented features are:

-- basic functionality (6 analog sticks + Vbatt (when WiFi is off), navigation keys, trims, switches, 2 rotary encoders, model storage in SPI flash)
+- basic functionality (6 analog sticks + Vbatt (when WiFi is off), navigation keys, trims, switches, model storage in SPI flash)
 - ST7565P 128x64 SPI display with LED back light
 - audio output (needs additional speaker driver)
 - 8 channel PPM output
 - Frsky RS232 telemetry input. (some others might work but were not tested)
-- sdcard support, sound messages work from downloaded Taranis X9 (2.2V0018) SD card
+- sdcard support, sound messages work from downloaded Taranis X9 (2.2V0020) SD card
-- import of MEGA2560 exported model files
 - WiFi ftp server to download/upload files
 - OTA firmware update
+- integration into Companion through WiFi
 - Only English version of translation files (en.h.txt)
 - compiles under MinGW